dvajs/dva/docs/guide/getting-started.md

 Then open http://localhost:8000/#/products in your browser and you should see the `<h2>` tag defined earlier.

-## Write UI Component
+## Writing UI Components

-As your app grows, you'll need to share UI elements on multiple pages (or use it multiple times on a single page), and in dva you can pull this part into components.
+As your app grows, you'll need to share UI elements on multiple pages (or use it multiple times on a single page).
+In dva you can pull this part into reusable components.

 Let's write a `ProductList` component so that we can display the product list in different places.